mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 + Planning teams can schedule and determine the right assets to acquire and decommission.
 + Risk teams can develop mitigation, contingency, and recovery plans against credible disruption scenarios.

 A digital twin is one of the most valuable classes of products to launch as part of a digital transformation (DX).
-I recommend that you consider the approach I’m suggesting in my post “[weave your DX out of SILK](https://blog.dannycastonguay.com/digital%20transformation/weave-your-dx-out-of-silk/)”.
+I recommend that you consider the approach I’m suggesting in my post on how to [weave your DX out of SILK](https://blog.dannycastonguay.com/digital%20transformation/weave-your-dx-out-of-silk/).

 # 3. How to build it